marakel/marakel.github.io/_posts/2019-08-18-hackernews.md

-By calculating the average for each type of post we can see that Ask Posts in our sample receive about 14 comments while Show Posts only receive about 10 comments.
-Taking into account this large difference, I will focus on only Ask Posts for the rest of the analysis.
+By calculating the average for each type of post we can see that Ask HN Posts in our sample receive about 14 comments while Show HN Posts only receive about 10 comments.
+Taking into account this large difference, I will focus on only Ask HN Posts for the rest of the analysis.
 ```python
 #Calculating Average Number of Comments for each Post Type
 total_askhn_comments = 0